openstack-archive/kolla-kubernetes/doc/source/memcached-guide.rst

 Overview
 ========

-`Memcached <https://memcached.org/>_ is the default persistant cache for a `Kolla-Kubernetes cluster.
+`Memcached <https://memcached.org/>_ is the default persistent cache for a `Kolla-Kubernetes cluster.

 Preparation and Deployment